ant-design/ant-design/docs/react/practical-projects.en-US.md

 title: Real project with umi
 ---

 In real project development, you may need data flow solutions such as Redux or MobX.
-Ant Design React is a UI library that can be used with data flow solutions and application frameworks in any React ecosystem.
+Infra Design React is a UI library that can be used with data flow solutions and application frameworks in any React ecosystem.
 Based on the business scenario, we launched a pluggable enterprise-level application framework umi, which is recommended for use in the project.

 And [umi](https://umijs.org) is a routing-based framework that supports [next.js-like conventional routing](https://umijs.org/docs/convention-routing) and various advanced routing functions, such as [routing-level on-demand loading](https://umijs.org/config#dynamicimport).
 With a complete [plugin system](https://umijs.org/plugins/api) that covers every life cycle from source code to build product, umi is able to support various functional extensions and business needs; meanwhile [Umi UI](https://umijs.org/docs/use-umi-ui) is provided to enhance the development experience and development efficiency through Visual Aided Programming (VAP).

-> You may also be interested in [Ant Design Pro](https://pro.ant.design/), an Out-of-box UI solution for enterprise applications based on umi, dva and ant design.
+> You may also be interested in [Infra Design Pro](https://pro.ant.design/), an Out-of-box UI solution for enterprise applications based on umi, dva and ant design.

 This article will guide you to create a simple application from zero using Umi, dva and antd.